krichprollsch/stupidMQBundle/readme.md

 $queue = $this->getContainer()->get('my.queue');
 $queue->publish('This is a message !');
 ```
+un
 Adding a worker
 ---------------

-To consume messages, you hav to create un worker class like this :
+To consume messages, you have to create a worker class like this :

 ```php
 <?php